Data Versioning With DynamoDB – NoSQL, Part 5

 Traditional commercial systems and applications perform data replication in a synchronized manner.
 The advantage of this approach is that data is always consistent.
 But the downside is that the system itself might not be available (CAP theorem).
 To put it simply: the data is unavailable until it is absolutely certain that it is replicated across all nodes correctly.

 Alas!
-The Web world lives in its own perceived reality. 🙂 Systems go down and network fails regularly.
-Availability is the single largest factor which makes / breaks a company.
+The Web world lives in its own perceived reality. 🙂 Systems go down and the network fails regularly.
+Availability is the single largest factor which makes/breaks a company.
 It is thus imperative that we handle such scenarios.
 Netflix’s Chaos Monkey helps us architect our product to take into account these failures.
 In order to ensure availability at all costs, optimistic asynchronous replication strategies can be put in place.
 The drawback, however, is that it leads to conflicting changes to data which must be detected and resolved.
 The process of conflict resolution introduces 2 new problems: when to resolve them and who resolves them.
-DynamoDB introduces the novel concept of eventually consistent data store; that is all updates reach all nodes eventually.
+DynamoDB introduces the novel concept of an eventually consistent data store; that is all updates reach all nodes eventually.

 Deciding when to perform the conflict resolution is a primary design consideration.
 We can perform it during the

 READ operation or

 WRITE operation.
 Many legacy data stores chose to do conflict resolution during the

 WRITE operation.
 In such systems,

 WRITEs will be rejected if data is not replicated across all nodes.
 In large e-commerce companies such as Amazon, rejecting

 WRITEs is not an option as it leads to revenue loss and poor customer experience.
 Hence, DynamoDB does the complex conflict resolution during